Disney World bans man who held Trump sign on Splash Mountain

 Breaking News Emails

-Walt Disney World has banned a man who held a "Trump 2020" sign on Splash Mountain just weeks after he hung a similar banner at the Magic Kingdom.
+Walt Disney World has banned a man who held a "Trump 2020" sign on Splash Mountain just weeks after he hung a similar banner elsewhere in the Magic Kingdom.

 Dion Cini of New York City was photographed holding a "Trump 2020" sign while wearing a "Make America Great Again" cap on Splash Mountain last week.
 The photo was among those taken of all of the water ride's passengers, which they can purchase afterward.